Mamuka Usubyan: Lightweight champion

 Usubyan faced the former Fair Fight lightweight champion Alexander Skvortsov for the vacant Fair Fight lightweight belt at Fair Fight XIV on March 6, 2021.
 He won the fight by unanimous decision.
 Usubyan then faced Itay Gershon in a non-title bout at RCC 9 on May 3, 2021.
 He won this bout by unanimous decision as well.

 Usubyan made his first Fair Fight lightweight title defense against Milan Pales at Fair Fight XV on August 28, 2021.
 He won the fight by unanimous decision.

 Usubyan faced Vitale Matei in a non-title bout at RCC: Intro 16 on October 16, 2021.
 He won the fight by unanimous decision.
 Usubyan faced Milson Castro in another non-title fight at RCC 10 on December 18, 2021.
 He once again won the fight by unanimous decision.

 Usubyan was booked to make his second Fair Fight lightweight title defense against the former Fair Fight welterweight champion Zhora Akopyan at Fair Fight XVII on April 16, 2022.
 He won the fight by unanimous decision.

 Usubyan faced Ivan Kondratiev in a non-title bout at RCC 12 on August 26, 2022.
 He won the fight by unanimous decision, with all three judges scoring the bout 30–27 in his favor.

 Usubyan made his third Fair Fight title defense against Aleksei Ulianov at RCC Fair Fight 19 on November 26, 2022.
 He won the fight by a split decision.
 Due to the close nature of their first bout, an immediate rematch was booked for RCC Fair Fight 20 on February 18, 2023.
 Usubyan withdrew from the fight on January 31, 2023, after suffering a broken fibula in sparring.

+Usubyan faced the one-time ONE Featherweight Muay Thai World title challenger Jamal Yusupov in a non-title bout at RCC Fair Fight 21 on June 10, 2023.
+He lost the fight by unanimous decision, after an extra fourth round was contested.

+Usubyan faced Dzhabar Askerov in a non-title bout at RCC Fair Fight XXIII on October 28, 2023.
+He won the fight by unanimous decision.